Soza/sencha-mobile/README.md

 sencha-mobile
 =============
-1) This prototype application requires the following resources:
-	- app.css
-	- app.js
-	- examples (folder)
-	- images
-	- indexExample.html
-	- plugins (folder)
-	- resources (folder)
-	- sench-touch-debug.js
+1) This is a prototype application developed as part of Carnegie Mellon course project.
+The project is developed based on Sencha JS Touch library and patterns.
+This mobile application is developed with the hope to provide necessary support and guidance to the people who are getting exposed to terminal diseases such as HIV/STD.
+Intial objective is to facilitae a fully integrated knowledge base to help create awareness for Pittsburgh communities.

-2) A webkit enabled browser is required for running this app in action.
+2) A webkit enabled browser (Chrome, Safari etc.) is required for running this app.
+Alternatively, this can be opened through iPhone/iPad simulators and/or Androird emulators
-	Exmaples: Chrome (or) Safari

-3) Run this app on browser:
+3) Running this application:
 	- Right click on indexExample.hrml and open with Chrome (or) Safari
-	- App will laod with all mock data
-	- Navigating through different sections can be done through top and bottom tool bars
+	- Navigating through different sections can be done through top and bottom navigation tools
-	- A remote webservice mock up for testing centers can be viewed on map layer and also on list module
+	- A remote webservice mashup has been integrated.
+This is to simulate a real-time requirement to search for HIV/STD testing  centers by geo location

 4) Debugging this app on browser:
 	- If for some reason, the app doesn't load (assuming it is opened on a webkit enabled browser), open the browser debugger window to see for errors and debug from there
 	- Windows:
 		- F12 opens up debug window for chrome
-	- MAc:
+	- OSX:
 		- Command + Option + I opens up debug window for chrome

 5) Run this app on iOS Simulator:
-	- Assuming it is operated on Mac and Xcode + simualtor packages are installed
+	- Assuming Mac and Xcode + simualtor packages are installed
 	- Right click on indexExample.html and open with iOS Simulator
 	- App will load on safari browser in iPhone/iPad simulator
 	- Bookmark the page on iPhone/iPad to add it to desktop